proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 - improve patterns for code sharing
 - improve CSS styling

-The good think is that Rust is a strongly typed language.
+The good thing is that Rust is a strongly typed language.
 It allows you to restructure large parts of your code, and if it still compiles, it still works.
 We will try to gradually improve the library while keeping the API stable.